 Build a mood board

 A mood board is a collage of images that give you inspiration and ideas.
 It can include photographs, magazine clippings, fabric swatches, and anything else that gives you an idea of what you want your final product to look like.
 Make one online or use magazines/newspapers to cut pictures out as you gather different fashion thoughts and inspirations.
 For example, if one photo inspires a certain color scheme in your head, consider cutting out just that particular photo to place on your mood board.
 You may not need all of them in the end.

 If you really want to find your personal style, it helps to look at as many different styles and ideas as possible.
 Create a folder on your computer or in a notebook where you can collect images and ideas of clothes, colors, jewelry—anything that strikes your fancy.
 Next time you’re shopping online or out and about, add anything that catches your eye to your inspiration folder so you can start tracking what types of clothing/jewelry/accessories work best with your body type and coloring.
 You might have a serious love affair with bright red lipstick and oversized earrings one day; but if you usually wear more professional clothes, there’s no reason to stock up on both until something changes (like if you get hired for a new job).

 Designers are often launching new pieces, collections, or projects and sharing their thoughts on social media.
 If you’re looking to find your style (or want some fashion inspiration), it’s a good idea to follow designers that you admire.
 You never know when they might post a cool new photo or idea – you can always save it in an inspiration folder or share it with your friends via social media.
 Some of my favorite resources include Twitter, Pinterest, Tumblr, Instagram, and other design-related blogs/websites.

-Look at street style photos
+Look at street-style photos

-Look at brand catalogues and store websites
+Look at brand catalogs and store websites